 Even though the earth's population is growing, our human resources are still limited.
 Only some of the world's people are willing and able to work.
-Others, especially those who are young, disabled, or elderly, are not part of the workforce.
+Others, especially those who are too young, too old, or who have a debilitating disability, are not part of the workforce.